nrw-digital/week-notes/en/updates/2023-02-17-week-notes.md

 The user research interviews highlight how the current content is not helping users to understand:
 + what they need to do to apply
-+ which of the 6 forms is for them
++ which of the 6 forms is best suited to their needs

 So we have decided to start there.